Both retailers and manufacturers will no doubt be familiar with SKUs and their role within the supply chain and buying process.

 You should avoid duplicating a SKU within your own catalog; this is essential for ensuring good inventory tracking and to provide your customer with the correct information at all times.

 Even if a product has been removed from the catalog, try not to re-use old SKUs as this may cause identification problems or shipping errors.
+With a PIM system, you can analyze your SKU catalogs to identify and resolve any duplicate SKUs.

 Uses of SKU in retail: speed, predictability and efficiency